 - Your old and new homeowners policy numbers

-Switch home insurance carriers: manage payments
+Switch home insurance companies: manage payments

 Your mortgage lender might agree to send the check on your behalf, using money from your escrow account.
-Be sure to clarify with your lender what its payment practice is and whether or not it will send the check for you.
+Be sure to clarify with your lender what its payment practice is and whether it will send the check for you.